fisodd/PracticalMachineLearning/index.md

 interface because experiments with other values, such as changing 'mtry', did not appreciably change our results.

-* We chose to use a small value of `r ntree` for 'ntree' because the OOB Error curve appears to flatten after that point, and fewer trees saves us memory, and some time.
+* We chose to use a small value of 50 for 'ntree' because the OOB Error curve appears to flatten after that point, and fewer trees saves us memory, and some time.